Applies to editions of G Suite and other paid subscriptions in your Google Admin console.

 Note: European Union (EU) customers who have individual (non-business) accounts don’t receive email invoices.
 These customers can view transactions and download and print invoices and transactions in the Admin console.

-At any time, you can sign in to your Google Admin console to access past invoices, view your account's transaction history, and check status of a recent payment.
-The transaction history and invoice details you see in your invoiced billing account are a little different than for an account where we charge you automatically.
+- You review payments in your Transaction history—At any time, you can sign in to your Google Admin console to access past invoices, view your account's transaction history, and check the status of a recent payment.
+The transaction history and invoice details that you see in your invoiced billing account are a little different than accounts where we charge you automatically.

 Paying using an invoiced account is an alternative to these more common payment options.